 Common Mistakes Students Make in Cash Flow Statement Numericals

-• Starting with Net Profit after Tax: The Indirect Method must start with Profit before Tax.
-Adjust tax paid as a separate line at the end of Operating Activities.
+• Starting with Net Profit after Tax: Start with Profit before Tax; adjust tax at the end.

-• Dividend Paid in the wrong activity: Dividend Paid is always Financing, whether the company is financial or non-financial.
-Dividend Received is Investing for non-financial firms.
+• Dividend in the wrong activity: Dividend Paid is always Financing, including last year's Proposed Dividend.

-Warning: Bank Overdraft is treated as Cash Equivalent in some textbooks but as a Financing Activity under AS-3 for Indian CBSE.
-Follow AS-3: changes in Bank Overdraft go under Financing Activities, not as a component of cash and cash equivalents.
+Warning: Bank Overdraft is a Cash Equivalent in some textbooks but a Financing Activity under AS-3 for CBSE.
+Follow AS-3: it belongs under Financing Activities.

 Cash Flow Statement Previous Year Questions Weightage (2026 to 2021)